devieffe/portfolios/README.md

 Showcase the journey from initial research and user personas to wireframes, prototypes, and the final product.
 Highlighting the iterative nature of UX design demonstrates problem-solving skills and user empathy.

 #### User research ####
 Include case studies that detail how user research insights informed design decisions and led to improved user experiences.
-Quantitative data, such as usability testing results or analytics, can provide credibility.
+Quantitative data such as usability testing results or analytics can provide credibility.

 #### Visual design skills ####
-While functionality is paramount, visual design still plays a crucial role in UX.
+While functionality is paramount, visual design still plays its crucial role in UX.
 Showcase projects that exhibit a strong sense of aesthetics, typography, color theory, and overall design coherence.

 #### Collaboration and iteration ####
 Demonstrate the ability to collaborate with frontend developers, product managers, and stakeholders.
 Show how feedback and iterations were integrated to refine and enhance the user experience.